MIROC-DOC/model_description/md_en/p-grav.md

 $$

-With this ,
-The rate of change of the east-west and north-south winds over time is calculated as follows.
+Using this, the temporal rates of change for the east-west and north-south winds are calculated as follows

 $$
   \frac{\partial u_{k}}{\partial t}  =